nasa/GeneLab_Data_Processing/Metagenomics/Low_Biomass/Nanopore/GL-DPPD-XXXX.md

   ```

   **Function Parameter Definitions:**
-  - `taxonomy_string` - a character string containing a list of taxonomy assignments
+  - `taxonomy_string` - a character string containing a list of taxonomy assignments separated by `split_by`
   - `split_by=` - a character string containing a regular expression used to split the `taxonomy_string`
   - `remove_prefix=` - a character string containing a regular expression to be matched and removed, default=`NULL`